 Change of control agreements.
-We have entered into agreements with each of our named executive officers and certain other members of senior management (a total of 17 currently employed persons as of September 26, 2019), that provide certain change of control payments and benefits.
+We have entered into agreements with each of our named executive officers and certain other members of senior management (a total of 13 currently employed persons as of September 21, 2021), that provide certain change of control payments and benefits.
 The terms of the agreements are for three years, with automatic three-year renewal terms.
-In accordance with best practices regarding acceleration of equity in connection with a change of control, these agreements provide for double-trigger acceleration.
+In accordance with best practices regarding acceleration of equity in connection with a change of control, these agreements generally provide for double-trigger acceleration of time-vested equity, while performance-based stock units are earned and vested as of the date of the change of control, with the number of units earned based on performance through the date of the change of control.